Making treatment decisions for babies, children and teens

 The legal age of consent is different depending on which province or territory you live in.
-In some places, there is no specific age and will depend on the young person’s ability to understand and make decisions.
+In some places, there is no specific age and it will depend on the young person’s ability to understand and make decisions.
 Your health care provider should know or be able to find out for you.

-Not every child will recover from a trauma or illness.
+Not every child will recover from trauma or illness.
 Making decisions for a dying child is especially difficult and complex because you are suffering from extreme sadness and grief.
-If this happens, the goal is always to do what is right for the child and sadly, sometimes the right decision is to not to start or to stop life support and allow your child to die as peacefully as possible.
+If this happens, the goal is always to do what is right for the child and sadly, sometimes the right decision is to not start, or to stop life support and allow your child to die as peacefully as possible.

-Your health care providers will try to make your child comfortable and provide relief from symptoms (like pain and shortness of breath) and will talk to you about ways to offer emotional, psychological and spiritual support.
+Your health care providers will try to make your child comfortable and provide relief from symptoms (like pain and shortness of breath) and will talk to you about ways to receive emotional, psychological and spiritual support.
 This is called palliative and comfort care.

 When people disagree

-Sometimes family members will disagree with each other, with your child or with a member of the health care team about what is best for your child.
+Sometimes, family members will disagree with each other, with your child or with a member of the health care team about what is best for your child.
 If this happens, ask for help.
 Some hospitals have people who can help with decision-making and conflict resolution, such as an ethics consultant or patient representative.